The annualized return of the S&P500 over the last 11 years is 6.5%

 Want to know how I do it?
 Read on.

 How I Invest

 First, a disclaimer and warning.

 Investing money always carries risks.
 I’m going to tell you how I’ve been investing my money.
-You can use this information to invest alongside me if you want—to make money with me, or lose it with me—or you can shake your head and ignore it.
+You can use this information to invest your own money if you want, or you can shake your head and ignore it.
 Don’t invest any money that you can’t afford to lose.